josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 updated: 2023-08-28
 categories:
   - advice
-coverImage: great-transitions.png
+coverImage: tailwind.svg
-coverWidth: 320
+coverWidth: 1920
-coverHeight: 180
+coverHeight: 1080
-excerpt: 'TODO: fill this out'
+excerpt: It's popular to say we can’t agree on Tailwind, but I posit we actually already do.
+I think what we actually disagree on isn’t the details of this (or any) specific software; it's how we define assets and liabilities.
 draft: true
 ---